 \subsection{Model Architecture}

-We evaluated the proposed distance features using a CNN-Conformer architecture, widely adopted for SELD \cite{Berghi:2024:ICASSP24,Wang:2023:ACS,Xue:2023:resnetConf}.
+We evaluated the proposed distance features using a CNN-Conformer architecture, widely adopted for SELD \cite{Berghi:2024:ICASSP24,Wang:2023:ACS,Xue:2023:resnetConf,Berghi:2025:dcaseworkshop,Berghi:2025:DCASE25techRep}.
 It consists of a CNN encoder, a Conformer module \cite{Gulati2020ConformerCT}, and feed-forward layers for 3D SELD predictions.
-The CNN encoder processes FOA-derived acoustic features, including IVs in log-mel domain (3 channels), log-mel spectrograms from FOA (4 channels), and the proposed distance features, DRR, D+R, or stpACC, forming an input of shape $C_\mathrm{in}{\times} T_\mathrm{in}{\times} F_\mathrm{in}$.
+The CNN encoder processes acoustic features, including IVs in log-mel domain (3 channels), log-mel spectrograms from FOA (4 channels), and the proposed distance features, DRR, D+R, or stpACC, forming an input of shape $C_\mathrm{in}{\times} T_\mathrm{in}{\times} F_\mathrm{in}$.
 Here, $T_\mathrm{in}$ and $F_\mathrm{in}$ represent temporal and frequency (or time-lag) bins, respectively, with $C_\mathrm{in}{=}8$ for DRR and sptACC or $C_\mathrm{in}{=}9$ for D+R. The CNN encoder comprises four convolutional blocks with residual connections, each containing two 3$\times$3 convolutional layers, BN, ReLU activation, and Avg pooling with a stride of 2, halving the temporal and frequency dimension at each block.
 The resulting tensor of shape $512\times T_\mathrm{in}/16\times F_\mathrm{in}/16$ is reshaped and frequency Avg pooling is applied to achieve a $T_\mathrm{in}/16\times 512$ embedding. $T_\mathrm{in}$ is chosen so that $T_\mathrm{in}/16$ matches the label frame rate (10 labels\,/\,sec).
-A Conformer module with four layers and eight attention heads processes this embedding, using depthwise convolutions with kernel size of 51.
-Finally, two feedforward layers predict multi-ACCDDOA vectors, modeling up to $N{=}3$ tracks \cite{Krause:2024:seldDistance}.
-As in previous 3D SELD works \cite{Diaz-Guerra:2024:seldBaseline24,Krause:2024:seldDistance}, the model is trained using class-wise Auxiliary Duplicating Permutation Invariant Training (ADPIT) loss \cite{Shimada:2022:multiACCDOA}.
+The Conformer module includes eight layers and eight attention heads.
+Finally, two feedforward layers predict multi-ACCDDOA vectors, modeling $N{=}3$ tracks \cite{Krause:2024:seldDistance}.
+As in \cite{Diaz-Guerra:2024:seldBaseline24,Krause:2024:seldDistance}, the model is trained using class-wise Auxiliary Duplicating Permutation Invariant Training (ADPIT) loss \cite{Shimada:2022:multiACCDOA}.